mcustiel/php-simple-regex/README.md

 PhpSimpleRegex is an object oriented regular expressions library for PHP.

 This library allows to execute preg_* functions in PHP and use the results as objects, making the use of preg_* functions testeable.
-PhpSimpleRegex is integrated with [PhpVerbalExpressions](https://github.com/VerbalExpressions/PHPVerbalExpressions) and [Flux](https://github.com/selvinortiz/flux), to allow a full Object Oriented approach to Regular Expressions in PHP.
+PhpSimpleRegex is integrated with [\VerbalExpressions\PHPVerbalExpressions\VerbalExpressions](https://github.com/VerbalExpressions/PHPVerbalExpressions), [SelvinOrtiz\Utils\Flux\Flux](https://github.com/selvinortiz/flux) and also [MarkWilson\VerbalExpression](https://github.com/markwilson/VerbalExpressionsPhp) to allow a full Object Oriented approach to Regular Expressions in PHP.

 #### Why Simple?